ilanmachado/Python/README.md

 # Python
-First steps with the Python language
+:computer: :snake: First steps with the Python language.